Scent Rocks

 1. In bowl, mix dry ingredients well.

 2. Add essential oil, and boiling water to dry ingredients.
-(Scent will be strong, but will fade slightly when dry.)
+(Scent will be

-3. For colored stones, blend in food coloring, one drop at a time, until desired shade is reached.
+3. For colored stones, blend in food coloring, one drop at a time, until

 4. Blend ingredients, and form balls.